 Man accused of selling drugs online indicted in fatal OD

-LOS ANGELES (AP) — Prosecutors say a Los Angeles man who dealt drugs over Craigslist has been indicted on charges of selling the powerful synthetic opioid fentanyl to customer who died of an overdose.
+LOS ANGELES (AP) — Prosecutors say a Los Angeles man who dealt drugs over Craigslist has been indicted on charges of selling the powerful synthetic opioid fentanyl to a customer who died of an overdose.

 A federal grand jury charged 25-year-old Andrew Madi with one count of distribution of a controlled substance resulting in death.
 It wasn’t known Sunday if he has an attorney.